zextras/tech-doc/source/_includes/_upgrade/ts.rst

 Missing carbonio-docs-editor user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On Multi-Server installations only, you may find the following error
+On RHEL 8-based Multi-Server installations only, you may find the following error
 in all AppServers that *do not have** the ``carbonio-docs-editor``
 package installed.